The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Methods

 \subsection{Spectrophotometric decomposition of the NSC: C2D}

-As mentioned in Sect.~\ref{sec:intro}, it is important to disentangle the NSC light from the other galaxy components, overlapped in the central region along the LOS, to analyze the properties of the NSC more accurately.
+As mentioned in Sect.~\ref{sec:intro}, disentangling the NSC light from the other galaxy components, overlapped in the central region along the LOS, is essential to analyze the properties of the NSC more accurately.
 For this purpose, we used \textsc{C2D}, a multicomponent spectrophotometric decomposition code \citep{MendezAbreu2019}.
-C2D creates one quasi-monochromatic image for each spectral pixel (i.e. per wavelength), and then performs a multicomponent photometric decomposition of those images.
+C2D creates one quasi-monochromatic image for each spectral resolution element, and then performs a multicomponent photometric decomposition of those images.
 The photometric decomposition of the galaxy surface brightness distribution in each image is done in two dimensions with the code GAlaxy Surface Photometry 2 Dimensional Decomposition (\textsc{GASP2D}, \citealt{MendezAbreu2008}). \textsc{GASP2D} adopts a Levenberg-Marquardt algorithm to estimate the structural parameters that fit the two-dimensional surface brightness of the galaxy.
 In the first version, it was optimized to fit a bulge and a disk \citep{MendezAbreu2008}, while it was later adapted to fit also bars \citep{MendezAbreu2014}.
 In this work, we adapted \textsc{GASP2D} to fit an unresolved NSC, in addition to a bulge and a disk (Sect.~\ref{sub:c2d_m74}).

 The fit for different wavelengths with C2D is done in different steps.
 First, the wavelength range is divided into ten wide spectral bins.
 An image of a relatively high S/N is created by integrating all spectral pixels in each wavelength bin.
 The first morphological fit is done for each one of these images, using some initial conditions for the free parameters.
 These initial conditions are taken from the interpolation of some constraints given in the three $g$, $r$ and $i$ bands by the user.
 Then, the parameters fitted for the ten bins are interpolated for all wavelengths of the data cube, and an image for each wavelength is fitted, now keeping as a free parameter only the intensity of each profile.
 The final step is the computation of the fraction of light of each component in each spatial and spectral pixel.
 This allows to reconstruct an entire data cube for each of the three components, preserving the spatial information.
 The details of the setup used here are given in Sect.~\ref{sub:c2d_m74}.